Laufeynumber1fan/laufeynumber1fan.github.io/tool-journal.md

 `$` go to the end of the current line.
 `2, 3, 4` Numbers specify repeats of the same motion<sup>(1)</sup>.

-<ins>Examples</ins>
-`:help wq` To get help on a specific command, this one is for wq.
-This actually opens a 2nd instance of vi, so you use `:q` to get out of help.
 (1): `2w` Jump 2 words, `3$` Go to the end of current line + jump 2 lines.
-(2):

 ## ufw
 Linux netfilter firewall.
 Installed by default on ubuntu.